 Ready to get started with OpenStack?
 Read this guide to gain valuable insights on the best hardware for your OpenStack deployment.
 On-Demand OpenStack clouds is OpenMetal’s flagship product, so as you may guess we know a few things about building OpenStack clouds, including how to automate OpenStack clouds for deployment in under 1 minute.
 In this blog we share some hardware recommendations with you, to ensure that your OpenStack journey is successful.

-What Is Clickhouse?
+What Is ClickHouse?

 ClickHouse is an open source columnar database management system created by Yandex in 2016.
 ClickHouse was designed to provide users with a rapid and efficient system for processing large-scale analytical queries on enormous volumes of data.
 Today, organizations use ClickHouse for data warehousing, business intelligence, and analytical processing.